-The Total Fund Policy Benchmark is the average return of the asset class benchmark indices weighted by asset class benchmark allocations.
+The Total Fund Policy Benchmark is the aggregation of the asset class benchmarks approved by the Board.
+The return of this benchmark is calculated by weighting each of the asset class benchmark returns by the respective asset class policy target weight or interim target weight. is the average return of the asset class benchmark indices weighted by asset class benchmark allocations.
 The Total Fund Policy benchmark return is the return attributable to the target asset class allocations.
-Staff employs active strategies in an effort to achieve a Total Fund portfolio return that exceeds the Total Fund Policy benchmark return.